BitEscrow/escrow-sdk/README.md

 ```

 With defined roles, we can invite each `EscrowSigner` to join the proposal as a given role.
-Members can review each `policy`, and choose one for their device to use when joining the proposal.
+Members can review the `policy`, and their device will use it to fill out the proposal:

 ```ts
 // Each member is an EscrowSigner object.